CoderBird1718/Health_Care_ChatBot/README.md

 ## Conclusion
 The Healthcare Chatbot demonstrates how **front-end web technologies** can be effectively used to build an interactive and user-friendly health awareness tool.
 While limited in medical scope, the system serves as a strong foundation for understanding chatbot design, human-computer interaction, and responsible digital health communication.

-## Disclaimer
-This application is intended **only for academic and educational use** and should not be considered a substitute for professional medical advice.